interstar/idle-dev-faq/README.md

 The [idle-dev mailing list](https://mail.python.org/mailman/listinfo/idle-dev).
 Discussions on the mailing list are friendly and civil, and users are expected to abide by the [PSF Code of Conduct](http://www.python.org/psf/codeofconduct/).

+###Q: Are there other projects based off of IDLE?

+[IdleX](http://idlex.sourceforge.net/) extends the functionality of IDLE with new features.
+[VIDLE for VPython](http://www.vpython.org/index.html) is also derived from the IDLE codebase.